 When concrete cures at elevated temperatures

+Elevated temperatures affect the mixing, placement, and finishing of fresh concrete.
 In our blogs about mass concrete and hot-weather concreting, we’ve alluded to what happens when concrete cures at elevated temperatures.
 Now let’s take a look at the materials science behind it.

 smith forging a sword